 When communities are threatened by fragility and conflict, the impacts of climate change are only magnified, degrading food systems that are essential for basic human survival.
 This event showcased on-the-ground challenges and solutions for recovering from the compounding shocks of climate change, fragility, and conflict, and building long-term resilience and adaptive capacity.

-Lisa Doughten, OCHA, opened the event by stressing the increasing frequency and severity of climate-related shocks, which hit fragile and conflict regions the hardest.
+Lisa Doughten, UN Office for the Coordination of Humanitarian Affairs (OCHA), opened the event by stressing the increasing frequency and severity of climate-related shocks, which hit fragile and conflict regions the hardest.
 Yet relatively small amounts of global adaptation funding go to these countries.
 Doughten stressed the need for long-term investments and multi-sectoral collaboration to support communities to manage risk and emerge from cycles of climate shocks.

-Avinash Persaud, IDB, gave opening remarks focusing on the need for a structured approach on finance, stressing that there are existing financial mechanisms that must be broadened and deepened.
-What is needed, he added, is the political will to enhance these structural mechanisms for delivering finance that is targeted for particular needs arising from the intersection of climate change, fragility, and conflict.
+Avinash Persaud, Inter-American Development Bank (IDB), provided opening remarks focusing on the need for a structured approach on finance, stressing that existing financial mechanisms must be broadened and deepened.
+What is needed, he added, is the political will to enhance these structural mechanisms for delivering finance that is targeted toward particular needs arising from the intersection of climate change, fragility, and conflict.

-Loretta Hieber-Girardet, UNDRR, underscored that developing early warning systems can be an “entry point” for longer-term resilience building in fragile contexts.
-Hieber-Girardet offered many examples of such community-based action, including: early warning systems for drought in Somalia; use of WhatsApp and Telegram for disseminating flood alerts in Syria; microfinance solutions in Haiti; and community mediation programs for disputes over natural resources in Myanmar.
+Loretta Hieber-Girardet, UN Office for Disaster Risk Reduction (UNDRR), underscored that developing early warning systems can be an “entry point” for longer-term resilience building in fragile contexts.
+Hieber-Girardet offered several examples of such community-based action, including: early warning systems for drought in Somalia; use of WhatsApp and Telegram for disseminating flood alerts in Syria; microfinance solutions in Haiti; and community mediation programmes for disputes over natural resources in Myanmar.

-Gunsham Seeborun, President of F.A.L.C.O.N.
-Association, highlighted local knowledge and low-technology farming solutions that are flexible, empowering, and sustainable techniques.
+Gunsham Seeborun, President, Farmers in Agriculture, Livestock, Cooperative, Organic Network (F.A.L.C.O.N.)
+Association, highlighted local knowledge and low-technology farming solutions that are flexible, empowering, and use sustainable techniques.
 He emphasized that farmers are working to improve value chains, reduce waste, and boost local markets, and that microfinancing can help build safety nets.
-He also stressed the need to train youths who will be future farmers.
+He also stressed the need to train youth who will be future farmers.

-Ketsia Passou, Founder, Fania Association and UNICEF’s Youth Advocate, DRC, offered the example of youth planting thousands of trees to replace those that have been harvested, noting that access to information about climate and environment is essential.
+Ketsia Passou, Founder, Fania Association and UN Children’s Fund (UNICEF) Youth Advocate, Democratic Republic of the Congo (DRC), offered the example of youth planting thousands of trees to replace those that have been harvested.
+She noted that access to information about climate and environment is essential.

-Finishing the first panel, Hieber-Girardet agreed that solutions must be designed at the community level through decentralized, participatory processes, and that these processes need to be inclusive of women and youths.
-Seeborun urged science-based solutions for agriculture, such as seeds requiring less fertilizer and generating more income.
+Concluding the first panel, Hieber-Girardet agreed that solutions must be designed at the community level through decentralized, participatory processes, and that these processes need to include women and youth.
+Seeborun urged science-based solutions for agriculture, such as seeds that require less fertilizer, thereby generating more income.

-In a second panel on leveraging climate finance in fragile contexts, Stephanie Speck, GCF, stressed the need for both quantity and quality, namely “who delivers it, who gets it, who asks for it” in climate finance.
+In a second panel on leveraging climate finance in fragile contexts, Stephanie Speck, Green Climate Fund (GCF), stressed the need for both quantity and quality, namely “who delivers it, who gets it, who asks for it” in climate finance.
 She described changes in GCF strategy, including moving from project funding to systemic financing and prioritizing community-led action to put “the vulnerable in charge of their own destinies.”

 Paul Gulleik Larsen, Ministry of Foreign Affairs, Norway, speaking from the perspective of a donor, said the situation for both climate and humanitarian funding is worsening, noting the ongoing wars in Ukraine and Gaza.
-Stressing humanitarian agencies as “the best coordinated part of the whole UN system,” he called for these to be better funded, underscoring worrying gaps in the financial needs outlined in the Global Humanitarian Overview 2024.
+Pointing to humanitarian agencies as “the best coordinated part of the whole UN system,” he called for them to be better funded and underscored worrying gaps in financial needs outlined in the Global Humanitarian Overview 2024.

 Adão Soares Barbosa, Special Envoy for Climate Affairs, Timor-Leste, outlined challenges faced by vulnerable countries to access finance, pointing to: insufficient capacity to develop funding proposals locally; administrative burdens and hurdles; and difficulties in communicating the urgency of the overlapping crises of climate and security to funding agencies.